'Star Wars' sales surge toward opening weekend record

 Critics lavished praise on "Force Awakens," which features newcomers Daisy Ridley, John Boyega and Oscar Isaac alongside original stars Mark Hamill, Harrison Ford and Carrie Fisher.
 The movie scored a 95 percent positive rating on review aggregation website Rotten Tomatoes.

-Disney said 47 percent of Thursday's domestic ticket sales came from higher-priced 3D tickets.
+Audiences awarded an "A" rating in polling by survey firm CinemaScore, Disney said.

-Strong reviews plus a decades-long affection for the "Star Wars" franchise are driving interest, said Paul Dergarabedian, senior media analyst at box office tracking firm Rentrak.
-Disney's carefully planned release of film trailers and tidbits of information over several months also boosted ticket sales, he said.
+The strong reviews plus a decades-long affection for the "Star Wars" franchise are driving interest, said Paul Dergarabedian, senior media analyst at box office tracking firm Rentrak.
+Disney's carefully planned release of film trailers and information over several months also boosted sales, he said.

 "That worked the audience into a frenzy," he said.
 "It's just a perfect storm of Star Wars enthusiasm."